Speed bumps. Potholes. Rumble strips.

 Vehicle Type & Driving Needs

-Helpful Tip: Most of our Suspension Kits and parts are custom-designed to your exact vehicle.
+Helpful Tip: Most of our suspension kits and parts are custom-designed to your exact vehicle.
 We make it easy to find which kit is right for your car or truck.
-Simply choose your year, make, and model in the Vehicle Selector on our Suspensions page and we'll only show the parts that fit your ride.Suspension Systems are designed for specific situations such as race track or off-road use.
+Simply choose your year, make, and model in the vehicle selector on our suspensions page and we'll only show the parts that fit your ride.Suspension systems are designed for specific situations such as race track or off-road use.
 A burly suspension kit made for 4x4s wouldn't be a big help if you race in a sport-compact, and vice-versa.
 Think about your driving style and what kind of performance you need.
-If it's rugged off-road performance you demand, consider a Fabtech Lift Kit.
-If you're looking to upgrade your sport vehicle's handling and cornering, a race-tuned system like the Eibach Sport Kit would be a wise choice.
+If it's rugged off-road performance you demand, consider a lift kit from Fabtech.
+If you're looking to upgrade your sport vehicle's handling and cornering, a race-tuned system like the Eibach sport kit would be a wise choice.

 Style